MaterializeInc/materialize/doc/user/content/sql/show-sinks.md

     - /sql/show-sink
 ---

 `SHOW SINKS` returns a list of all sinks available to your Materialize instances.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax